 Peer feedback

 Peer feedback provides nurses an opportunity to obtain feedback on their professional practice in a collegial and supportive way.
-This aligns with the BCCNM Standards of Practice as nurses (BCCNM registrants) demonstrate responsibility and accountability for their continuing competence.
+This aligns with the BCCNM standards of practice as nurses (BCCNM registrants) demonstrate responsibility and accountability for their continuing competence.
 Awareness of the influence of ongoing learning on their nursing practice is empowering and validating for nurses and their peers.

 How does it work?

 Peer feedback usually involves a private, confidential conversation or discussion between a nurse and a trusted colleague.
 It allows a nurse to review their practice and identify their strengths and areas they would like to develop further.
-It can also provide nurses with insight into their practice and validate their perspective.
+It can provide nurses with insight into their practice and validate their perspective.
 Peer feedback is not a performance appraisal or a peer evaluation.

-Giving—and receiving—peer feedback is an important part of nursing practice.
+Giving and receiving peer feedback is an important part of nursing practice.
 Sharing ideas with a peer, either verbally or in writing, assists nurses to identify areas where both can share professional development activities related to their nursing practice.

 When is the right time?